Dr Ross Carroll

 B.A.
 (University College Dublin), M.S.C (London School of Economics), PhD (Northwestern University)

-My teaching and research are primarily in the history of early modern political thought with a particular focus on the writings of Mary Wollstonecraft, Edmund Burke, David Hume, and the third earl of Shaftesbury.
-Thematically my work mainly deals with issues surrounding the passions, fanaticism, religious toleration, and censorship.
-My current book project is titled Uncivil Mirth: The Politics of Ridicule from Shaftesbury to Paine.
+My teaching and research are primarily in the history of early modern political thought with a particular focus on the writings of Mary Wollstonecraft, Edmund Burke, David Hume, the Third Earl of Shaftesbury, and Alexis de Tocqueville.
+Thematically my work mainly deals with issues surrounding the passions, ridicule, fanaticism, religious toleration, and censorship.
+My first book Uncivil Mirth: Ridicule in Enlightenment Britain was published by Princeton University Press in 2021.

 My research interests are mainly in the history of early modern political thought.
 My first book Uncivil Mirth: Ridicule in Enlightenment Britain (Princeton UP, 2021) reconstructs the Enlightenment debate over the purpose and propriety of ridicule as a weapon of dispute.
 The debate was ignited in 1708 by the Third Earl of Shaftesbury who defended ridicule as an antidote to religious fanaticism.
 The book shows how Shaftesbury's readers worried that ridicule could coarsen politics, cause undeserved humiliation for many, and sow civil strife.
 At the same time, they also saw ridicule as a potent instrument for advancing various causes of reform including religious toleration, civic education, and the abolition of the slave trade.
 Further details can be found here.